 Fresh fruits will be offered, all grown in natural ecologically friendly gardens around the site which you can visit as in ancient times.
 After visiting the village, participating in various activities and taking photos, continue the tour to Piraki for scenic shots across the turquoise lagoon and surrounding coral motus.

 Please note: The excursion requires no physical exertion but bring a bottle of water and some insect repellant.
-Also some money as handicrafts may be for sale in the village.
+Also, some money as some handicrafts may be for sale in the village.